-Qualified credit students who register for audit may change to credit during the period allowed for late registration.
+Qualified credit students who register for audit may change to credit prior to the end of the adjustment period.
 This may be done on a Change of Registration form by marking "Change from Audit to Credit."
-Students cannot change from audit to credit after the last day to enter a class.
+Students cannot change from audit to credit after the adjustment period.